maykinmedia/dual-listbox/README.md

 # Dual Listbox

 > Make your multi select pretty and easy to use with only javascript.
+No other frameworks/libraries required.

 Styling.
+(From the stylesheet that can be found in the dist folder)

 ![Default](screenshots/select1.png)